We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You may like this option if you want to simultaneously block out light and sound.
 Reviewers say the mask is well-padded and comfortable.
 It does let in some light, but not enough for people to dock it stars.

-Best budget headphones for sleep
+Best budget headphones for sleeping

 - Price: $